-The table below quantifies the changes in present value of future profit margins at 30 June 2020 due to the change in assumptions.
-The change in assumptions has no effect on the policyholder liabilities except for the discount rate assumption change.
+The table below quantifies the changes in present value of future profit margins at 30 June 2021 due to the change in assumptions.
+The change in assumptions has no effect on the policy liabilities except for the discount rate assumption change.

-Year ended 30 Year ended 30 June 2020 Year ended 30 June 2019
+Year ended 30 June 2021 Year ended 30 June 2020

 Dollars in thousands Change in future profit margins Change in current period policy liability Change in future profit margins Change in current period policy liability

 Assumption Change

-Discount rate 834 (524) 846 472
+Discount rate (454) 390 834 (524)

-Model enhancement on GST (747) 1.2 (a) 1.63
+Model enhancement on GST - - (747) -

-Indexation increases (735) (達) (4)
+Indexation increases - - (735) -

-Expenses 2,861 240 5€s 21
+Premium rate changes 1,292 - -

-Mortality/morbidity (2,291) ÷€6 )( )
+Expenses (4,689) - 2,861 -

-Premium and reinsurance rate change : 1:4: 999
+Mortality/morbidity - - (2,291) -

-\The treatment of GST has been adjusted to better reflect the GST implications of transactions within the KGH Group.
+^{}The treatment of GST was adjusted to better reflect the GST implications of transactions within the KGH Group.